Genometric/MSPC/README.md

     Bioinformatics 2015; 31 (17): 2761-2769. doi: 10.1093/bioinformatics/btv293

-## Documentation
+## Download and Documentation
-Check wiki pages for [quick start](https://github.com/Genometric/MSPC/wiki/Quick-Start) and [detailed description of arguments](https://github.com/Genometric/MSPC/wiki/Arguments-in-details).
+All releases of MSPC are available for [download from this page](https://github.com/Genometric/MSPC/tree/master/Downloads).
+For documentation, check wiki pages for [quick start](https://github.com/Genometric/MSPC/wiki/Quick-Start) and [detailed description of arguments](https://github.com/Genometric/MSPC/wiki/Arguments-in-details).

 ## Graphical version